blueram/mate-examples/examples/googlemate/readme.txt

 be updated, after the project is imported into FB or Eclipse.
 After the project has been imported, go to Project -> Properties -> Flex Compiler

-Change the Additional compiler arguments to:
+1. Change the Additional compiler arguments to:
    -locale en_US -source-path=${DOCUMENTS}/GoogleMate/locale/{locale}

    If the new project was named something other than GoogleMate, replace that part of the source path to the name of the project.
 This is necessary in order for the compiler to know where the localization files are located.

+2. Select "Use a specific SDK: Flex 3.2 (or higher)